mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-12-09-Video-Search-Engine-Salsa.md

 title: Building a Video Search Engine
 subtitle: A case study using Salsa dance videos
 image: "/img/VideoSearch/red_female_2.jpg"
-tags: [Video search engine, search enginer, video, conten-based recommendation systems, recommendation system, LSA, Latent Semantic Analysis, Matrix Factorization, OpenPose, Pose Estimation, Computer Vision, Neual Networks, 2D Pose Estimates, Search, video, YouTube, Salsa, Salsa Videos]
+tags: [Video search engine, search engine, video, content-based recommendation systems, recommendation system, LSA, Latent Semantic Analysis, Matrix Factorization, OpenPose, Pose Estimation, Computer Vision, Neural Networks, 2D Pose Estimates, Search, video, YouTube, Salsa, Salsa Videos]
 comments: true
 ---

 ### Introduction
 A natural progression in the field of computer vision following unprecedented progress in image classification tasks is towards video and video understanding, especially how it relates to identifying human subjects and activities.
-A number of datasets and benchmarks are being estblished in this area<sup>1</sup>.
+A number of datasets and benchmarks are being established in this area<sup>1</sup>.

-In parallel, further progess is being made in 2D image related computer vision tasks such as fine-grained classification, image segmention, 3D image construction, robot vision, scene flow estimation and <i><b>human pose estimation</b></i>.
+In parallel, further progress is being made in 2D image related computer vision tasks such as fine-grained classification, image segmentation, 3D image construction, robot vision, scene flow estimation and <i><b>human pose estimation</b></i>.

 As part of my final Data Science project at Metis bootcamp, I've decided to marry these two parallel tracks - video and human pose estimation in specific - to create a content-based video search engine.
 Since applying 2D human pose estimation for video search is a novel idea with "no proof of concept", I have simplified my approach by selecting single performer, fixed location single camera video footage of Salsa dance videos.
 <hr>

 ### Video
-Users on YouTube, the sedond largest search engine after Goolge, watch over 1 billion hours of video every single day.
+Users on YouTube, the second largest search engine after Google, watch over 1 billion hours of video every single day.
 Users on Facebook, the most popular social networking site in the world, watch about 100 million hours of video every single day!!
 These platforms are interested in providing tools to their users in searching and discovering interesting and relevant content.

 The tools these platforms provide for searching primarily use a video's metadata (location, time, content creator etc.), titles, descriptions, transcripts (either user created or machine generated from audio), user ratings, user comments etc. in retrieving 'similar' results.
 These search tools do not skim the actual content of the video itself.
 Video is not skimmable or indexable for searches.